RyanClementsHax/dotfiles/README.md

 ## Main setup plan

+1. Install WSL 2 on your machine
-1. Install WSL by running this in powershell as admin.
+1. Enable WSL by running this in powershell as admin.
 It comes from [Official MS Docs](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

    ```powershell
    dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart